-The reporting currency for these Consolidated Financial Statements is the U.S. Dollar ("USD").
-The Company, due to its subsidiaries, uses a number of functional currencies; USD, Great British Pound ("GBP"), Canadian Dollar ("CAD"), Australian Dollar ("AUD") and South Korean won ("KRW").
+The reporting currency for these Consolidated Financial Statements is the United States Dollar ("USD").
+The Company, due to its subsidiaries and branches, uses four functional currencies; USD, Great British Pound ("GBP"), Canadian Dollars ("CAD"), Australian Dollar ("AUD") and South Korean won ("KRW").
 A functional currency is defined as the currency of the primary economic environment in which an entity operates.
 The translation of the functional currencies into USD is performed for asset and liability accounts using current exchange rates in effect as of the last day of the year and for revenue and benefit and expense accounts using the quarterly average rates.
 Gains or losses, net of applicable deferred income taxes, resulting from such translation are recognized in OCI in the Consolidated Statements of Comprehensive Income (Loss) and accumulated in AOCI in the Consolidated Statements of Financial Condition.